adadaptedinc/android-sdk/README.md

 ### Installing

 Project should be checked out from version control through Android Studio.
-Project can also be manually checked out into a location
+Project can also be manually checked out and manually opened/imported into Android Studio.

 ## Running the tests